 If four ingredients are still too many for you, try Omiana’s Loose Powder Shimmer Eye Shadow.
 They only have two.
 The Shimmer Shadow is a potent blend of only iron oxides for color and mica for shimmer.
 It comes in five different beautiful shades.
 Or if you prefer a shadow without the shine, they have twelve shades of mica-free eye shadow that is made from zinc oxide, non-GMO rice powder, kaolin, and iron oxides.
 Some shades also include ultramarines.
 These blends come in a matte loose powder and can be applied with a brush, or mixed for a liquid application.

 None of Omiana’s products contain any harmful chemicals (as you can easily see from such a small ingredient list!) and none of them are ever nanosized or micronized in size.
 This means they do not contain the minuscule particles that so easily find their way into the blood stream, ending up all throughout your body.
-The blends are completely vegan and cruelty-free.
-If you want a product that is harmless in every possible way, then this is the brand for you.

 Because these brands do not contain all of the endless stabilizing agents and chemical hoopla that the commercial alternatives do, they may not stay in place quite as well.
 This can be easily fixed by applying an eye shadow base to your skin before applying the powder.
 This doesn’t have to be a complicated operation, a quick sweep of shea butter over your eyelid will work wonders at keeping the powder in perfect position for as long as you want.
 And the butter and powder will wash off without any hassle.